empathic-ai/altimit/README.md

 ### Intuitive Replication

-Describe the data you want synchronized between applications using basic property attributes.
-Altimit's replication system will automatically synchronize it.
+Describe the data you want synchronized between applications using basic property attributes, or a fluent API.
+Altimit's replication system will automatically network it.

 ```C#
 [AType]